doug-h-rice/virtual-nascom2-dhr/README.md

 I first used the x11 version, but upgrades to UBUNTU broke this.

-I installed SDL1.2 and got this to work on the raspberry Pi This runs on UBUNTU 14 and Raspberry Pi
+I installed SDL1.2 and got this to work on the raspberry Pi

+This runs on UBUNTU 14 and Raspberry Pi

 The PC version of RPi seems to use SDL1.2

 Raspbarian stretch broke this so I got it to work with SDL2

+I tried BUSTER and SDL2 and it now scales 1:2 so is easier to read.

 I use #define SDL1 and #ifdef SDL1 to select between SDL1.2 and SDL2

 I added a tape recorder.

+This allows W, R and V commands

+It always appends to the end of the tape serialout.bin.

+F6 rewinds so you can use V or R without restarting the program.

+Use  <shift><enter> a few times get back control.

 When this was working, Tommy independently posted similar updates which added similar functionality.

-I added rewind.

-This allows W, R and V.

 My updates have been to do with the tape, and loading .nas and .ihx format files.

 I got the BLS pascal to work and you can save and reload to tape.

+I changed serialout.txt to serialout.bin !

+usage:
+./virtual-nascom-sdl2 -i serialout.bin test.ihx

+E1000 runs test.ihx

+I like BLS Pascal so it tries to load it from same directory.

 Tommy's README.md